Who makes the soap?

 Why is handmade soap better than Dove or something else I can get at Walmart?

-Also, handcrafted soap uses higher quality materials.
-Most soaps are made with a blend of oils.
-Each one of those oils has its own unique qualities in soap.
+I use food grade olive oil and organic unrefined shea butter in my soap.
+You won't find that in Dove or other commercial brands.
+I also don't use cheap oils or fats such as palm, tallow or lard.
+My soaps are made with a blend of oils and each one has its own unique properties in soap.
 For example, coconut oil cleans really well.
-Olive oil is very gentle; shea butter is moisturizing, etc. The soap maker will develop a recipe that chooses certain oils in the right quantity to formulate a soap that has the exact qualities they want.
+Olive oil is very gentle; shea butter is moisturizing, etc. The soap maker will develop a recipe that chooses certain oils in the right proportion to formulate a soap that has the exact qualities they want.

 How can I make my soap last longer?

 Keep it dry!
 Use a soap dish!
 The glycerin in handmade soap attracts water so it is easier for your soap to dissolve.
-When you’re done using it, make sure it is on a well-drained soap dish.
+Don't let it sit in a puddle of water.
+When you’re finished using it, make sure it is placed on a well-drained soap dish.

 I have sensitive skin.
 What should I use?